Great Falls NJ, 19th century steel engraving by William Henry Barlett

 The first Drew Symposium was organized by Thorwald Torgerson, who was president of the Roebling Chapter and then the national SIA, and a tireless advocate for industrial archeology.
 It was co-sponsored by the Anthropology Department of Drew University (as it has been ever since).
 The date was Sept.
 12, 1981 and it featured the first of many presentations by Edward Rutsch and also one by Abba Lichtenstein on historic bridges, plus presentations of slides showing past field trips of the chapter.
 The presentations were heavily illustrated with slides, setting a precedent that is still followed.
 Lunch was at the student center, and was included in the charge of $10.

 Terry's many duties with the New Jersey office made it difficult for him to find the time to devote to the Symposium, so the eighth one (Nov.
-5, 1988) was handed off to Tom Flagg, who had just ended four years as president of the chapter, and who remains the symposium coordinator, with help from "co-cordinators" such as Allison Rachleff in some years.
-The RCSIA has had generous assistance from other chapter members.
-Nanci Batchelor has continued to supervise the food part of the symposium.
-Since 1997 we have used a caterer to provide the lunch materials.
-But she and her crew still need to arrange it, help set it out, and clean up afterward, and we are very grateful for their work there.
-We are also grateful to the Chapter's treasurers, formerly Charles Scott and currently Kevin Pegram, who have handled the financial and registration work.
+5, 1988) was handed off to Tom Flagg, who had just ended four years as president of the chapter.
+He became the Symposium coordinator with help from "co-coordinators" such as Allison Rachleff.
+The RCSIA has had generous assistance from chapter members such as Nanci Batchelor, who has for many years supervise the food part of the symposium.
+She and her crew prepare, and set it out the lunch, and then clean up afterward.
+Chapter's treasurers, Kevin Pegram, handles the financial and registration work.
+We are very grateful for their work.